asanch25/StG-How-To/docs/source/generalinfo.rst

 What is St. George?
 ------------
 The Strong Gradient Electromagnetic Online Recoil separator for capture Gamma Ray Experiments, or St. George is a recoil mass separator located at the University of Notre Dame.
-The main goal of St. George is to measure (:math:`\alpha` , :math:`\gamma`). reactions that are important for astrophysical processes.
+The main goal of St. George is to measure (:math:`\alpha` , :math:`\gamma`) reactions that are important for astrophysical processes.
 Recoil separators are complicated machines, so hopefully this explains some of the elements on St. George well enough for you to understand what is going on.